Phesgo or trastuzumab and pertuzumab

 Hot flushes or sweats

 We have some tips for coping with hot flushes in women and hot flushes in men.
 This information also includes some of the possible treatments.
 Talk to your doctor if your hot flushes are hard to cope with.
-They might be able to prescribe you some medicines.
+They might be able to prescribe some medicines to help.

-You might have a runny nose while having treatment.
+You might have a runny nose or nose bleeds while having treatment.
+Speak to your nurse if this happens to you.

 You may develop shaky hands (tremor) with this treatment.

-Rarely, pertuzumab can cause changes to your lung tissue which makes it stiff and leaves scarring.
+Rarely, this can cause changes to your lung tissue causing stiffness and scarring.
 This can make it difficult to breathe.
-You can also get a build of fluid in the lungs causing chest pain, a dry cough, and changes to your breathing.
+You can also get a build up of fluid in the lungs causing chest pain, a dry cough, and changes to your breathing.

 Let your doctor or nurse know straight away if you suddenly become breathless or develop a cough.